ajaytalanki/Shell/README.md

 ### Standard Shell Commands:
 This custom shell supports all standard linux shell commands like ls, cs, pwd, echo, and many more.
 ### Output Redirection:
-This shell allows users to redirect the standard output to a file of the user's choosing
+This shell allows users to redirect the standard output to a file of the user's choosing.
 ### Piping:
-Users can chain up to four commands together using piping
+Users can chain up to four commands together using piping.

+## Usage
+The usage of these features can be seen from the demo on my [portflio](https://ajaytalanki.github.io/portfolio/).

 ## Limitations:
 ### Background Jobs: